 Title: Here and throughout, replace “historic” with “historical” as the former refers to an exceptional event in the past while the latter refers to something in the past.

-We have changed all occurrences of historic to historical. (commit: 4cf75f8b)
+We have changed all occurrences of historic to historical.

 Line 143-144: Shouldn’t miles be replaced with SI?
 I realize that the miles are in reference to the historical context of the PLS, but it might be good to keep things consistent throughout.